carineang/tp/docs/DeveloperGuide.md

 * 2a.
 Notarius cannot find any notes related to the contact.
   * 2a1.
 Notarius alerts the user with a relevant message.

+**System**: `Notarius`

+**Actor**: `User`

+**Use Case**: `UC08 - Sorting the contacts list`

+**Guarantees**: `If MSS reaches step 3, the user has successfully sorted the contacts list by a specified prefix.`

+**MSS**:

+1. User requests to sort Notarius by a specified prefix.
+2. Notarius updates the contacts list in the sorted order.
+3. Notarius confirms that the contacts list has been successfully sorted.

+   Use case ends.

+**Extensions**:

+* 1a.
+Notarius detects a missing prefix in the entered input.
+  * 1a1.
+Notarius displays the error message.
+  * 1a2.
+User re-enters a new command with a specified prefix.
+  * Steps 1a1 - 1a2 are repeated until a valid prefix is input by the User.
+  * Use case resumes from step 2.

+* 1b.
+Notarius detects an invalid prefix in the entered input.
+  * 1b1.
+Notarius displays the error message.
+  * 1b2.
+User re-enters a new command with a specified prefix.
+  * Steps 1b1 - 1b2 are repeated until a valid field is input by the User.
+  * Use case resumes from step 2.

+* 1c.
+User enters extra spaces or invalid formatting in the entered input.
+  * 1c1.
+Notarius displays an error message.
+  * 1c2.
+User re-enters a new command with properly formatted command.
+  * Steps 1c1 - 1c2 are repeated until a valid command is input by the User.
+  * Use case resumes from step 2.

+**System**: `Notarius`

+**Actor**: `User`

+**Use Case**: `UC09 - Clearing the contacts list`

+**Guarantees**: `If MSS reaches step 3, the user has successfully cleared the contacts list.`

+**MSS**:

+1. User requests to clear the data in the contacts list.
+2. Notarius updates the data in the contacts list.
+3. Notarius confirms that the data in the contacts list has been cleared.

+   Use case ends.

+**System**: `Notarius`

+**Actor**: `User`

+**Use Case**: `UC10 - Listing all contacts`

+**Guarantees**: `If MSS reaches step 3, the user has successfully listed all the contacts.`

+**MSS**:

+1. User requests to list all contacts.
+2. Notarius displays all relevant contacts.
+3. Notarius confirms that all relevant contacts has been successfully listed.

+   Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.